Skip to content

 The caller-trusted :rf.server/redirect fx accepts any URL string — appropriate for internal-only redirects the app composes from trusted data.
 Caller-untrusted redirect strings — typically a ?next= URL parameter — need stronger gating to prevent the open-redirect class of attack (an attacker-controlled URL parameter that redirects the user off-origin to a phishing page).

 • :rf.server/safe-redirect ships alongside :rf.server/redirect.
 Validation order: (1) URL must parse — fails surface :rf.error/safe-redirect-invalid-url; (2) reject javascript: / data: / vbscript: schemes — surfaces :rf.error/safe-redirect-scheme-rejected; (3) :relative-only? true and the URL has a host — surfaces :rf.error/safe-redirect-host-disallowed (:reason :relative-only-violation); (4) :allow [...] allowlist mismatch — surfaces :rf.error/safe-redirect-host-disallowed (:reason :not-in-allowlist); (5) on pass, populates :redirect (same shape as :rf.server/redirect).
-Per rf2-zfm8v and 011 §Standard fx.
+Per 011 §Standard fx.

 Trusted shell hook contract

-The SSR host-adapter's default HTML envelope (CLJS reference: re-frame.ssr.ring/default-html-shell for non-streaming, default-streaming-prefix + default-streaming-suffix for streaming SSR) exposes four convenience opts that the framework injects RAW into the rendered HTML response: :head (verbatim HTML inside <head>...</head>), :body-end (verbatim HTML before </body>), :script-src (the bootstrap-script URL written into <script src="...">), and :app-element-id (the id of the <div> wrapping the rendered body).
-These are TRUSTED STRINGS in the same sense :rf.server/redirect's :location is caller-trusted — the framework names the boundary, validates the structural shape, and points at structured alternatives; the content trust itself is the caller's.
-Apps that wire any of the four from untrusted input (a CMS field, a tenant-admin form, a query-string parameter) accept an arbitrary-script-injection XSS vector.
+The SSR host-adapter's default HTML envelope (CLJS reference: re-frame.ssr.ring/default-html-shell for non-streaming, default-streaming-prefix + default-streaming-suffix for streaming SSR) exposes four caller-trusted convenience opts that split by injection position.
+The two content-position opts are injected RAW into the rendered HTML response: :head (verbatim HTML inside <head>...</head>) and :body-end (verbatim HTML before </body>) — free-form HTML content has no single-correct escape.
+The two attribute-value-position opts are escape-attr-escaped at the shell: :script-src (the bootstrap-script URL written into <script src="...">) and :app-element-id (the id of the <div> wrapping the rendered body) — an attribute-value position HAS a single correct escape, so escaping (&/" only, lossless) is position-correct and stops a stray quote in a trusted-but-quote-bearing value from breaking out of the attribute.
+These are all TRUSTED STRINGS in the same sense :rf.server/redirect's :location is caller-trusted — the framework names the boundary, validates the structural shape, encodes the attribute-value opts for their position, and points at structured alternatives; the content trust itself is the caller's.
+Apps that wire any of the four from untrusted input (a CMS field, a tenant-admin form, a query-string parameter) accept an arbitrary-script-injection XSS vector via the RAW content opts — the attribute-value escaping is structural-correctness, not a content sandbox.

 • The four opts are NAMED as trusted-string surfaces at the spec level.
 Per 011 §Trusted shell hook contract.
-The naming closes the documented-vs-undocumented gap surfaced by rf2-briq0 (parent finding): the four had always been trusted strings in practice, but apps wiring any from untrusted input had no spec-level signal that they were opting into an XSS vector.
+The naming closes the documented-vs-undocumented gap surfaced by (parent finding): the four had always been trusted strings in practice, but apps wiring any from untrusted input had no spec-level signal that they were opting into an XSS vector.
 The trust call itself remains the caller's.

 • Construction-time structural-shape validation.
 The framework MUST validate at handler-construction time that each of the four, if supplied, is a string (or nil).
 Non-string non-nil values (a map, a vector, a symbol, a number) surface :rf.error/ssr-trusted-shell-opt-invalid at boot — the structural mistake is caught before the first request rather than as a ClassCastException deep in the rendering path.
-Per rf2-o6ndb.
+Per 011 §Trusted shell hook contract.

 • Structured alternatives for untrusted-customization use cases.
 Apps offering admin- or tenant-configurable shell customization MUST NOT wire the raw input through these four opts.
 The structured alternatives are reg-head for head fragments (011 §Head/meta contract — head models are derived from app-db through registered fns; the SSR emitter applies position-appropriate escaping at every leaf), reg-view* + :rf.server/* fx for body content (the standard SSR emitter path applies attribute / text-node / raw-script escaping per §XSS at output boundaries), and :rf.server/set-header for header-shaped customization (CRLF-checked, schema-validated).
-Per rf2-o6ndb.
+Per 011 §Trusted shell hook contract.

 Privacy / secret handling